-Adults also suffer from the harms of lead exposure.
-They are at risk for damage to their reproductive systems, nerve disorders, high blood pressure, hypertension, memory problems, and muscle and joint pain.
+Adults also suffer from the harm of lead exposure.
+They are at risk for damage to their:

 Typically, the human body can eliminate trace amounts of lead through urine, bowel movements, and even sweat.
 However, when the body is exposed to more lead than it can get rid of, the lead becomes stored in the blood, organs, bones, and teeth – leading to lead poisoning.

 The Blood Lead Level, known as BLL, is measured in micrograms per deciliter.
 Any amount of BBL greater than 10 is of concern to doctors.
 BLLs above 15 require immediate medical attention, especially in infants and children whose bodies are still developing.

 High blood lead levels of 30+ have damaging health effects:

 Unfortunately, noticeable symptoms may not be present until blood lead levels are high enough to cause serious damage to body systems.

 Lead poisoning is preventable.
 We know the risks of toxic lead exposure.

 In New York, there are strict guidelines banning the use of lead paint in new construction, and for testing and remediating preexisting lead paint.
 Individuals or agencies who fail to comply and protect the public should be held accountable under the law.

 If our legal team finds your exposure to lead paint was caused by someone else’s negligence, you may have grounds to bring a claim for compensation.
 Part of that process involves figuring out who is liable for your lead exposure so that you can take legal action against them.